jsspen/listeners-friend/README.md

 - The necessary info is sent to the user's account for the creation of a new playlist and its ID is retrieved
 - Track URIs are posted to the new playlist

-_A Note on Spotify API Limitations_:
+:warning: _Spotify API Limitations_ :warning:

 - Only individual tracks or podcast episodes, not albums, can be added to playlists, so this is why URIs for each individual track on an album are collected rather than just posting the album URI to the playlist
 - Only 100 tracks can be posted to a playlist at a time so large lists of track URIs are broken into chunks of 100 or less before being sent

 ### Authorization

-_It is necessary to have Spotify API credentials stored in the `.env` file.
-If you need help, see the [guide](#how-to-get-spotify-api-credentials) at the end of this doc for details._
+:warning: _It is necessary to have Spotify API credentials stored in the `.env` file.
+If you need help, see the [guide](#how-to-get-spotify-api-credentials) at the end of this doc for details._ :warning:

 The first time you run the program you'll be sent to a Spotify authorization page in your browser.
 It should be asking you if you want to allow connecting to { _whatever you named your app when getting your API credentails_ }.
 After this you'll be routed to your Redirect URI.
 Copy the <u>full</u> URL and paste it into the command prompt to finalize authorization.
 Your OAuth token will be stored in the `.cache` file.